Fisheye (1980 film)

 Fisheye (Riblje oko) is a 1980 animated short film by Joško Marušić for Zagreb Film.
 The film is a part of the National Film Collection, preserved by the Croatian State Archives.

 Synopsis and development

-Fisheye depicts a natural reverse in which fish-like monsters invade a coastal village, capturing and killing all of the inhabitants through clubbing or maiming.
+Fisheye depicts a natural reverse in which fish-like monsters invade a bleak coastal village, capturing and killing all of the inhabitants (women and children) through clubbing or maiming, after the fishermen leave for their daily catch.
 The visuals are executed with a woodcut-like quality, with a score by Ivica Simović utilizing a twelve-tone technique consisting of seven cellos.